 I certainly do not want to be a new father.

 (as you’ve read this far, probably you’ve noted fatherhood is not near the top of my list of sense of identity.
 Doesn’t look pretty.
 But there are deliberate reasons for this I consider accurate and reasonable).

 I am a divorcé.
 I was the respondent in a divorce after 31 years of marriage.
-I may or may not be “looking”.
-Now there is a definitive statement, no?!?
+I am not “looking”.

 I am an American.
 My birth certificate shows a U.S. place of birth, and at least one parent I know with certainty a U.S. citizen.